k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 ## The Controller & View

-The controllers and views are the heart of a Nooku powered extension, they determine what gets done, where it gets done, and how its displayed to the end user.
+The controllers and views are the core of a Nooku powered extension, they determine what gets done, where it gets done, and how its displayed to the end user.

+At the simplest level you don't even need to create a controller, Koowa will fall back to a default controller that contains basic REST actions for your model. [:see] Link to glossary on REST here[/:see] You'll be seeing allot more of REST esque stuff; Nooku at its heart is a model centric framework.

-Lets examine the inheritance of a typical controller
+Lets examine the inheritance of a typical controller.

+`ComDefaultControllerDefault > KControllerService > KControllerResource > KControllerAbstract`